chrisaberger/checks/index.md

 -Micros (Ablation Study)
 ```

-Now the reader is motivated to read the micros section because they understand its impact from the macros.
+In this setup the reader is motivated to read the micros section because they understand its impact from the macros.

 <a name="credit">
 ## "You don't get credit for what you didn't do."